 As an exception to the principle that the parties should prove the facts they allege, the UPCA and Rules of Procedure provide the possibility for the parties to ask the court for the appointment of an expert.
 An indicative list of experts is established and managed by the registrar of the court, but parties can also make suggestions.
-The same rules of impartiality and absence of conflict of interest that apply to judges also apply to court-appointed experts.
+The same rules of impartiality and absence of conflict of interest that apply to judges also apply to court-appointed experts.320 c.
+Orders to produce evidence322

 The court order appointing an expert details the questions asked to the expert and the timing of the reply.
-The order can be appealed only upon authorization of the court or with the judgement on the merits.
+The order can be appealed only upon authorization of the court321 or with the judgement on the merits.